mzargham/Scientific-Research-Ontology/actor_niches.md

 Application Institutions, as "net beneficiaries," operationalize the research findings, applying them to real-world problems and needs.
 This application can, in turn, stimulate economic growth, inform policy, and contribute to the quality of life, potentially generating returns that flow back to the original Funding Institutions or the broader society, thereby completing the cycle.

 In summary, each actor in the scientific research ecosystem occupies a unique niche, contributing to the cycle of knowledge generation and application.
 The interplay between these actors ensures that scientific research remains a dynamic and evolving field, capable of addressing both immediate challenges and long-term societal needs.

----

-This revised markdown file provides a clearer delineation of the roles, subprocesses, and institutional niches of various actors within the scientific research ecosystem, incorporating the feedback to better distinguish between funding institutions and grant programs, and explaining the cyclical nature of funding and application in scientific research.